 Are you passionate about being a support system for people in need?

-Comforting an abused child, assisting a homeless family, helping an elderly patient plan his post-hospital care, listening to the concerns of a teen mother, developing a community adopt-a-grandparent program — these are some of the rich and varied services a social worker can perform in his/her profession.
+Comforting an abused child, assisting a homeless family, helping an elderly patient plan his post-hospital care, listening to the concerns of a teen mother, writing a grant to expand services for a community center — these are some of the rich and varied services a social worker can perform in his/her profession.

-- Practical experience — As an MVNU Social Work major, you will experience the unique integration of fieldwork in rural, urban, and international settings.
-You’ll have the opportunity to spend a semester abroad in Romania, and may work with people of all ages.
+- Practical experience — As an MVNU Social Work major you will have the opportunity to work with individuals from various population groups while serving in diverse agency settings.
+MVNU Social Work students experience the unique integration of fieldwork in rural and urban settings.
+MVNU Social Work students also have the opportunity for international fieldwork experiences by spending a semester abroad in countries such as Romania and Uganda.
 MVNU requires almost 20% more hours of field experience than the average university.
-It’s rare for other universities to have freshman field experience, but we do because we know it is vital to getting you the experience you need to enter your career with ease and confidence in your abilities.
+It is rare for other universities to have freshman field experience, but we do because we know it is vital in determining if social work is the right career path for you.

 - Active faculty — MVNU Social Work professors are licensed social workers and remain actively engaged in volunteer work and research in their major fields.
 You will learn from people who have been where you are going.